Marquise Brown Player Prop Bets for NFL Week 10 | Baltimore vs. Miami 11/11/2021

 Matchup vs. Miami

-- Against the Dolphins, Brown totaled 147 receiving yards in his lone career matchup, 90.5 more than his over/under for Thursday's game.
+- Brown racked up 147 receiving yards in his single career matchup against the Dolphins, 90.5 more than his over/under in Thursday's game.

 Recent Performances

-- Against the Vikings last week, Brown was targeted 12 times and picked up 116 yards on nine receptions.
+- In last week's outing against the Vikings, Brown was targeted 12 times, picking up 116 yards on nine receptions.

-- Over his last three outings, Brown has 18 receptions (31 targets) for 231 yards and one touchdown, averaging 77.0 yards per game.
+- Brown has also chipped in with 18 receptions for 231 yards and one touchdown in his last three games.
+He's been targeted 31 times, producing 77.0 yards per game.

 Brown's Baltimore Teammates